Mesh vs Cardano SDK Alternatives

-Compare Mesh SDK with cardano-serialization-lib, Lucid, and other Cardano development tools.
-Understand when to use each option for your project.
+Compare Mesh SDK with cardano-serialization-lib, Lucid, Pallas, and other Cardano development tools to choose the right one for your project.

 |---|---|---|---|